stoyan-stoyanov/llmflows/docs/user_guide/Complex Flows.md

 ```
 ***
 ## Guide
-In the previous guide we introduced the Flow and FlowStep abstractions and we saw how we can create explicit, and transparent
+In the Introduction section we covered the Flow and FlowStep abstractions and we saw how we can create explicit, and transparent
 LLM Flows to build LLM-powered apps.
 In this guide we will dive a bit deeper and will build a slightly more complex example.

 Let's imagine that for some reason you want to create an app that can generate a movie title, a movie song title based on the movie title, write a summary